jhliu17/enas/README.md

 Here, `index_1` and `index_2` can be any previous index. `op_1` and `op_2` can be `[0, 1, 2, 3, 4]`, corresponding to `separable_conv_3x3`, `separable_conv_5x5`, `average_pooling`, `max_pooling`, `identity`.

 A micro architecture can be specified by two sequences of cells concatenated after each other, as shown in our script `./scripts/cifar10_micro_final.sh`

+## Penn Treebank

+**IMPORTANT ERRATA**: The implementation of Language Model on this repository is wrong.
+Please do not use it.
+The correct implementation is at the [new repository](https://github.com/google-research/google-research/tree/master/enas_lm).
+We apologize for the inconvenience.

 ## Citations